Constraining anisotropic universe under $f(R,T)$ theory of gravity: Conclusion

 (iv) Graphical presentations of different model parameters are shown in several figures which are very informative in their nature.
 Among all these the Fig. \ref{fig:sep_energy}, considering the relationship between the state parameter of the equation and the passage of time implies that dark energy plays a role in the accelerated expansion of the universe, while its exact nature varies over time.
 This finding could have intriguing cosmological implications.\\

-Overall observation and conclusion can be put forward as follows: the obtained results demonstrate that the proposed model mostly agrees with the observational signatures of the cosmological scenario within a certain range of restrictions. \\
+Overall statistical analysis and conclusion can be put forward as follows: the obtained results demonstrate that the proposed model mostly agrees with the observational signatures of the cosmological scenario within a certain range of restrictions. \\